TechneWare/SmarterMail.Cli/README.md

     ...
 }
 ```
-- If that succeeds, then you can call the API and then check the response with `IsResponseOk`.
+- If that succeeds, call the API and check the response with `IsResponseOk`.
     -
 ```csharp
 if (IsResponseOk(r))